 Dr. Pieretti is a Pediatric Surgeon sub-specialized in Pediatric Urology with 39 years of experience.
 He was trained in General Pediatric Surgery and Pediatric Urology at the Hospital for Sick Children of Toronto (SickKids Hospital).

-During his 29 years of practice in Caracas, Venezuela, Dr. Pieretti devoted most of his time and efforts to Pediatric Urology where he founded 3 services of Pediatric Surgery and Urology.Ten years ago he was recruited by the Massachusetts General Hospital and since then he vas devoted 100% of his time to the broad clinical spectrum Pediatric Urology.
+During his 29 years of practice in Caracas, Venezuela, Dr. Pieretti devoted most of his time and efforts to Pediatric Urology where he founded 3 services of Pediatric Surgery and Urology.Ten years ago he was recruited by the Massachusetts General Hospital and since then he has devoted 100% of his time to the broad clinical spectrum of Pediatric Urology.

 Congenital bladder diverticula in children.
 Pieretti RV, Pieretti-Vanmarcke RV.
 J Pediatr Surg.
 1999 Mar;34(3):468-73.

 The mild end of the clinical spectrum of posterior urethral valves.
 Pieretti RV.
 J Pediatr Surg.
 1993 May;28(5):701-4; discussion 704-6